 Most of the time, your iPad behaves itself, but every so often it doesn’t.
 Here’s a quick review of things you can try if your iPad isn’t working the way you expect:

 - Reboot your iPad.
-Press and hold down both the top button and the Home button (or the volume up button for iPad Pro models without a Home button).
-Ignore the Slide to Power Off slider when it appears; continue to hold down both buttons until your iPad restarts and you see the Apple logo in the middle of the screen.
+Press and release the volume up button, press and release the volume down button, and then long-press the top button.
+Ignore the Slide to Power Off slider when it appears; continue to hold down the top button until your iPad restarts and you see the Apple logo in the middle of the screen.

 - Reset your network connection.
-If you can’t connect to websites or Apple’s App or other stores, tap the Settings icon on your Home screen and then tap General–>Transfer or Reset iPad–>Reset–>Reset Network Settings, which often cures network connectivity issues.
+If you can’t connect to websites or any of Apple’s stores, choose Settings–>General–>Transfer or Reset iPad–>Reset–>Reset Network Settings, which often cures network connectivity issues.
+Note that you’ll need to reconnect to each network.

 - Reset iPad settings.
-Tap the Settings icon on your Home screen, and then tap General–> Transfer or Reset iPad–>Reset–>Reset All Settings.
+Choose Settings–> General–> Transfer or Reset iPad–>Reset–>Reset All Settings.
 Resetting iPad settings won’t erase your data, but you’ll have to redo some settings afterwards.

 - Restore your iPad.
 Connect your iPad to your computer as though you were about to sync.
 Then select the iPad in the iTunes sidebar (Windows and macOS Mojave and earlier) or the Finder sidebar (macOS Catalina or later), and click the Restore button on the Summary tab.